Tips for Public Screening

 An affordable example of a rear projection screen

 Are you a restaurant owner or event organizer?
-Would you like to show the European Championship live on a big screen in the restaurant of your event site?
+Would you like to show the World Championship live on a big screen in the restaurant?
 We have collected a few useful tips to ensure your event’s success.

 Outdoor projection is always subject to widely varying conditions.
 The time of day (sunlight and darkness), number of viewers, location, shadows, etc., all have a major impact on the planning of an outdoor event.